WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 ```
 Where `V1` represents the voltage drop at `R1`, and so forth.

+This means that at point `A`, the voltage would be `5V`, and at point `D`, the voltage is `OV`.
+It turns out, that the voltage through each resistor is proportionate to that resistors part of the overall resistance.
+So if that resistance represents one half of the total resistance, then the voltage drop through that resistor will also be half of the total voltage drop, or `2.5V`, since `5V * .5 = 2.5V`.

 ## Deriving from Ohm's Law

-We can actually calculate Kirchhoff's voltage law from Ohm's law.
+We can calculate Kirchhoff's voltage law from Ohm's law.

 Recall that in a series resistance, each resistor experiences the same amount of current: